ea35/ea35/README.md

 ### :woman_technologist: About Me :
 I am a Python developer and data scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> with background in STEM.
 I enjoy coding to understand more about data.
 Would like to spread love for programing :computer:, learning :seedling: & science :telescope:

-- :zap: In my free time, I enjoy outdoors, exercising , painting and learning new languagues. :sunny: :running: :paintbrush: :book:
+- :zap: In my free time, I enjoy outdoors, painting and learning new languagues. :sunny: :running: :paintbrush: :book:

 ---